top of page

 The Manila Cathedral is open to the public for both religious services and sightseeing.
 Visitors can explore its interior, learn about its history, and appreciate its artistic and architectural elements.

-The Manila Cathedral is open to the public from 7am to 5pm, daily.
+The Manila Cathedral is open to the public from 7am to 5pm, Tuesday to Sunday.
 There are no entrance fees, but donations are welcome.

 The Manila Cathedral is situated within the walled city of Intramuros, in the heart of Manila, making it a central and accessible location for both locals and tourists.